 These rights are explained in more detail in Schedule A to this policy, but if you have any comments, concerns or complaints about our use of your Personal Data, please contact us (see ‘How To Contact Us’ below).
 We will respond to any rights that you exercise within a month of receiving your request, unless the request is particularly complex or cumbersome, in which case we will respond within three months (we will inform you within the first month if it will take longer than one month for us to respond).
 Where a response is required from us within a particular time period pursuant to Data Protection Legislation, we will respond within that time period.

 1. Customer Data

-Metamo may share Customer Data in accordance with our agreement with the Customer and the Customer’s instructions, including:
+Metamo may share Customer Data in accordance with our agreement with the Customer, including: